paolobattistella/medical-words-game/translation.md

   - [ ] some script to automate copying and renaming of files
   - [ ] is it possible to avoid the need to use relative path? should I use a PUBLIC_URL?
-  - [ ] update again after completing translation
+  - [x] update again after completing translation
+  - [ ] I should pass to vercel or netlify
 - [x] use images and manifest.json from [pietroppeter/wordle-it](https://github.com/pietroppeter/wordle-it)
 - [x] add also open graph fields in index.html (FB meta tags)
 - [x] use favicon from wordle